Nebraska Medicaid School-Based Services

 Payment Methodology

-To determine the proportion of claims for administrative activities and direct service activities, DHHS uses a statewide Random Moment Time Study (RMTS) methodology.
-On a quarterly basis, each school district compiles a list of staff members who perform program-related activities that support the NEBMAC and MIPS programs and then reports them in the appropriate category.
-All staff will fall into one of two mutually exclusive cost pools.
+To determine the proportion of claims for administrative activities and direct service activities, DHHS utilizes a statewide Random Moment Time Study (RMTS) time study methodology.
+On a quarterly basis, each school district compiles a list of staff members who perform program-related administrative or direct service activities that support the NEBMAC and MIPS programs and then reports them in the appropriate category.
+Each category of staff will fall into one of two mutually exclusive cost pools, i.e., no staff should be included in both pools.

 • Cost Pool 2 is made up of staff involved in administrative activities rather than direct service activities.

-A random sample is selected for each statewide cost pool.
-At the end of the quarter, the RMTS results are compiled by activity code.
-The results of Code 4b, “Direct Medical Services, Covered as IDEA/IEP Services," are used as one part of the quarterly cost report calculation, which will be the direct service payment to the school.
+Using a statistically valid random sampling technique, the sample is selected for each statewide cost pool.
+At the end of the quarter, the RMTS results are compiled by activity code, and the results of Code 4b: “Direct Medical Services, Covered as IDEA/IEP Services" are used as one component of the quarterly Cost Report calculation which determines the quarterly interim payments.

-School districts will submit a quarterly cost report to report their provider costs for staff in Cost Pool 1, along with other costs related to the direct service personal and delivery of medical services.
-The cost report then calculates the amount each school district is eligible to receive as reimbursement.
+The quarterly interim settlements for services will be based on the quarterly RMTS and use of the interim cost reports compiled on a quarterly basis.
+School districts will submit costs on a quarterly cost report to report their provider costs for those staff included in Cost Pool 1, along with other direct costs related to the direct service personal and delivery of medical services.
+The Cost Report then calculates the amount of reimbursement that each school district is eligible to receive as an interim payment.

-On an annual basis, school districts must complete a cost settlement process.
-Each school district completes an annual cost report which compares their total Medicaid-allowable costs to each school district's Medicaid interim payments, to determine the school's final costs.
-If a provider received more in interim payments than the actual costs for Medicaid services provided in schools, the provider will pay back the federal share of the overpayment when the Annual Settlement cost report is submitted.
-If the actual costs of a provider exceed total interim payments, DHHS will pay the federal share of the difference to the provider.
+On an annual basis, a Cost Settlement process must be completed by each school district.
+Each school district completes an annual Cost Report which compares their total Medicaid-allowable costs from the year to each school district's Medicaid interim payments delivered during the quarterly reporting periods, to determine the final cost reconciliation and settlement.
+If a provider's interim payments exceed the actual, certified costs for Medicaid services provided in schools to Medicaid clients, the provider will remit the federal share of the overpayment at the time the Annual Settlement Cost Report is submitted.
+If the actual, certified costs of a LEA provider exceed total interim payments, the Nebraska DHHS will pay the federal share of the difference to the provider.

 Read MoreShow Less